mbridak/not1mm/README.md

 ## Testing Out ESM Currently only in CQ WW

 I caved and started working on ESM or Enter Sends Message.
-Currently it is only working in the CQ WW.
 To test it out you can go to `FILE -> Configuration Settings`

 ![Config Screen](https://github.com/mbridak/not1mm/raw/master/pic/esm_config.png)